 plans and policy throughout the Discovery, Engagement, and Plan Development tasks.
-The only statewide organization in Wisconsin advocating for improvements that support all levels of picycling goals, Wisconsin Bike Fed has their finger on the pulse on the most pressing needs and wants of the cycling community.
+The only statewide organization in Wisconsin advocating for improvements that support all levels of bicycling goals, Wisconsin Bike Fed has their finger on the pulse on the most pressing needs and wants of the and state knowledge of current bicycling Partnering with the Wisconsin Bike Federation, ISG will leverage their local cycling community.